AdobeDocs/dev-site/src/pages/home/home-resource.md

 ### Adobe Max: The Creativity Conference

 Explore and play with new creative tools, meet other passionate creatives, and be inspired at every turn.
-Join us in person or online.
+Join us in person or online, Oct 10-11.

 <ResourceCard slots="link, image, heading, text" width="33%"  theme='lightest' className="useCaseCard" />